NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@wait-limit-cookie@@: *<number>*
     The number of replies that can wait for recursion, for an IP address that sent the query with a valid DNS Cookie.
-    Since the cookie validates the client address, this limit can be higher.
+    Since the cookie already validates the client address, this option allows to override a configured
+    :ref:`wait-limit<unbound.conf.wait-limit>` value usually with a higher one for cookie validated queries.
+    The value ``0`` disables wait limits for cookie validated queries.

     Default: 10000